Skip to main content

 Brunello Cucinelli is the movement's spiritual center.
 The Italian house, headquartered in the medieval village of Solomeo, builds its entire identity on craftsmanship, fair labor, and the philosophy of "humanistic capitalism."
 While the broader luxury market experienced its first contraction in 15 years, Cucinelli's sales rose nearly 11 percent in the first half of 2025, with projected annual growth of 10 percent through 2026.
 Mark Zuckerberg wears custom Cucinelli T-shirts that cost $300 to $400 each and look identical to generic basics.

-The Row, founded by Mary-Kate and Ashley Olsen, represents American minimalism stripped to its essential form.
+The Row, founded by Mary-Kate and Ashley Olsen in 2006, represents American minimalism stripped to its essential form.
 The brand operates on exclusivity through craftsmanship rather than marketing — no celebrity ambassadors, no influencer campaigns, barely any social media presence.
 Tinsel has covered how The Row turned even its fashion show catering into a brand statement.

 Other key players include Bottega Veneta (whose woven leather bags became the quiet luxury accessory), Khaite, Totême, Max Mara, and Celine under Phoebe Philo's tenure.